 Right to effective participation in political and public life (articles 7, 8, and 14)

 Indigenous women and girls tend to be excluded from decision-making in local, national, and international processes, as well as in their own communities and indigenous systems.
 Under article 7, they have the right to effective participation at all levels in political and public life.
 This right includes participation in decision-making within their communities and traditional authorities; in the public service and decision-making positions at the local, national, and international levels; and their work as human rights defenders.
-The right to effective participation is also related to consultation and consent processes over economic activities by state and private actors in indigenous territories.
+The right to effective participation is also related to consultation and consent processes over conservation and economic activities by state and private actors in indigenous territories.

 Indigenous women and girls face multiple and intersecting barriers to effective, meaningful, and real participation.
 Such barriers include lack of and unequal educational opportunities; illiteracy; language constraints; denial of access to health care services, including sexual and reproductive health and rights; and the lack of access, support, and information on legal, political, institutional, community, and civil society processes to vote, run for political office, organize campaign, and secure funding.
 Other barriers include discriminatory gender stereotypes and intersectional discrimination, racism, and unequal distribution of family responsibilities such as child care.
 Indigenous women are also at risk of political violence, harassment and other attacks and reprisals for political activism and advocacy work, both offline and online.
 In many cases, such reprisals remain unpunished in the absence of legislation prohibiting political violence and legal avenues to seek effective, gender-responsive remedies and report and punish the perpetrators of such acts.
 The barriers to participation can be particularly high in armed conflict contexts, including in transitional justice processes, in which indigenous women and girls, and their organizations are often excluded from peace negotiations or attacked and threatened when they do.
 In accordance with Security Council resolution 1325 (2000) on women, peace and security, and subsequent resolutions, States parties should create an enabling environment for indigenous women and girls to effectively participate in conflict resolution and transitional justice processes.
 The CEDAW Committee also underscores the need for states to take steps for indigenous women to participate in decision-making concerning environmental matters, mandated in important instruments such as the Rio Declaration on the Environment and Development; the Aarhus Convention; and the Escazú Agreement.